-Out of nowhere, the Devil’s Wall in the Harz Mountains is a stretch of bizarre rock formations.
-It consists of hard sandstones in the centre of Germany’s Harz Mountains.
-Rising In the middle of green plains, meadows, and fields, this wall of rock runs from Blankenburg in the Harz via Timmenrode, Weddersleben, and Rieder to Ballenstedt.
-The entire stretch includes several sections, such as Hamburger Wappen or Königsstein.
+Out of the blue, the Devil’s Wall in the Harz Mountains unveils a series of peculiar rock formations.
+Comprising resilient sandstones at the heart of Germany’s Harz Mountains, this rocky barrier emerges unexpectedly in the midst of lush plains, meadows, and fields.
+Extending from Blankenburg in the Harz to Ballenstedt, passing through Timmenrode, Weddersleben, and Rieder, this extensive stretch encompasses various sections like Hamburger Wappen or Königsstein.

 Devil’s Wall in the Harz Mountains

-The three sections of the Devil’s Wall in the Harz Mountains are:
+The three segments of the Devil’s Wall in the Harz Mountains include:

 - Königstein at Weddersleben